 - Lake monitoring- fixed stations on approximately 130 lakes statewide sampled on a five year rotation.
 The OWRB uses a fixed station and probabilistic survey sampling design which includes all lakes above 50 surface acres to include a total of 206 waterbodies.
 The probabilistic survey population is stratified into two groups, lakes larger than 500 surface acres (68 lakes) and lakes smaller than 500 acres (138 lakes).
 Approximately 1/5 of the larger lakes are monitored quarterly, on an annual basis, based on a randomized draw.
-These lakes are then monitored again during a subsequent year in the five year period such that each of the 68 lakes is monitored two nonconsecutive years during the five year rotation.
+These lakes are then monitored again during a subsequent year in the five year period such that each of the 68 lakes are monitored two non-consecutive years during the five year rotation.
 Additionally, ten randomly drawn smaller lakes are sampled quarterly on an annual basis over the five year sample rotation.
-Many of these smaller lakes have not had significant historical sampling, and many are municipal water supplies. - Stream monitoring- more than 100 river and stream sites with both fixed and rotating stations sampled each year (Figure 10).
+Many of these smaller lakes have not had significant historical sampling, and many are municipal water supplies. - Stream monitoring- monitors river and stream sites with both fixed and rotating stations sampled each year (Figure 9).
 The OWRB currently monitors 84 stations on a six week rotation.
 These stations are generally located at the outlet of each of the 84 planning basins outlined in the Oklahoma Comprehensive Water Plan (Oklahoma Water Resources Board, 2012).
 The OWRB also conducts probabilistic monitoring at 25 30 stations annually, as well as ongoing special studies.
-The OWRB also works with the USGS, US Army Corps of Engineers (USACE), Grand River Dam Authority (GRDA), and the National Weather Service to conduct flow monitoring at all fixed station sites that are not part of the USGS/State of Oklahoma Cooperative Gauging Network.
+The OWRB also works with the USGS, USACE), GRDA and the National Weather Service to conduct flow monitoring at all fixed station sites that are not part of the USGS/State of Oklahoma Cooperative Gauging Network.
 This monitoring is important for loading calculations, trends assessment, and assessment of beneficial use support.

-Figure 10.
+Figure 9.
 OWRB BUMP Stream and River Monitoring Sites.

-• Groundwater monitoring- With funding beginning in 2012, the OWRB began a new groundwater monitoring program which includes a network of approximately 750 wells in Oklahoma's 21 major aquifers to be phased in by 2016 and sampled on a four-year rotation.
+• Groundwater monitoring- With funding beginning in 2012, the OWRB began a new groundwater monitoring program which includes a network of approximately 750 wells in Oklahoma's 21 major aquifers to be phased in by 2019 and sampled on a four-year rotation.
 The first four years of the program establishes baseline monitoring by focusing on approximately four to six aquifers per year and will assess nutrient, metals, and major ion concentrations.
 Data is collected from well networks on the basis of the aquifer's areal extent.
 In general, Oklahoma's 15 largest aquifers are sampled at a minimum of 30 wells, while smaller aquifers have fewer wells, but proportionally more sites per area.
-This monitoring also allows the OWRB's annual groundwater level measurement program to double in size from around 530 wells to 1,100 wells.
+This monitoring also allows the OWRB's annual groundwater level measurement program to double in size from around 530 wells to 900 wells.